ilovejs/buster/README.rst

 Updates
 -------

-Updated to Python 3.7 !
+I Updated to Python 3.7 ! and fix the diff with 2to3

+> (optional) sa base
+> python setup.py install
+>

 The interface
 -------------